open-edge-insights/video-imagestore/README.md

 # `ImageStore Module`

-The Image Store component of EIS comes as a separate container which primarily subscribes to the stream that comes out of the VideoAnalytics app via EIS MessageBus and stores the frame into minio for historical analysis.
+The Image Store component of EII comes as a separate container which primarily subscribes to the stream that comes out of the VideoAnalytics app via EII MessageBus and stores the frame into minio for historical analysis.

 The high level logical flow of ImageStore is as below: